Gaussian random permutation and the boson point process: Introduction

+This result follows from propositions \ref{markov}, \ref{t43} and \ref{teo1}.
+In this context, the Markov property means that when (a) the points in $\Lambda^c$ and the arrows connecting points in $\Lambda^c$, and (b) the arrows pointing into or out of $\Lambda$, are given as a boundary condition, the distribution of the spatial permutation inside $\Lambda$ only depends on the positions of those points in $\Lambda^c$ such that the arrows emanating from them point into $\Lambda$, or the arrows pointing to them originate in $\Lambda$, and the directions of these arrows; see Fig.~\ref{gibbs-4} in \S\ref{grp}.

+We show in Proposition \ref{ls-correl} that the point marginal of the loop soup is a permanental process, with correlations \eqref{loop-correlations}.
+This result also follows from the equivalence between the point marginal of the loop soup and the subcritical boson point process shown in \S\ref{s4} and the results in \cite{TI}.
+It can be understood as a simple version of the identification of the occupation field moments of loop soups as permanents, see \cite{MR2815763}.

-The boson point process is a Cox process.
+The boson point process is a Cox process, that is, a Poisson process with a random intensity measure.
 In the subcritical case, the result is a consequence of the fact that the boson point process is permanental, see \eqref{loop-correlations}.
 The property was established for the supercritical case by Eisenbaum in \cite{Eis}.
-With the representation of the boson point process as the point marginal of the loup soup or the superposition of the loup soup and the random interlacements, the property can be interpreted as an instance of the isomorphism theorems derived by Le Jan~\cite{MR2675000} and Sznitman~\cite{MR2892408}.
+With the representation of the boson point process as the point marginal of the loop soup or the superposition of the loop soup and the random interlacements, the property can be interpreted as an instance of the isomorphism theorems derived by Le Jan~\cite{MR2675000} and Sznitman~\cite{MR2892408}.